antonryoung02/AdditionalProjects/HostGPT/README.md

 Sometimes the agent will catch them, but typically if the question is picked up by PARSED QUESTIONS the agent will respond with the answer even if it is unrelated.

 ![Bad audio failure](projectImages/Failure_bad_audio_recording.png)
 Google speech heard 'Pubhouse burger' as 'Popeyes burger' and the model used the user's pronunciation instead of the text from the database.
+The model also didn't properly handle substitution/removal requests.
+This probably just needs database improvements with longer explanations about what's possible.